L3enc

 Fraunhofer l3enc was the first public software able to encode pulse-code modulation (PCM) .wav files to the MP3 format.
 The first public version was released on July 13, 1994.
-This commandline tool was shareware and limited to 112 kbit/s.
+This command-line tool was shareware and limited to 112 kbit/s. l3enc fit on a single 3.5" floppy.
 It was available for MS-DOS, Linux, Solaris, SunOS, NeXTstep and IRIX.
 A licence that allowed full use (encoding up to 320 kbit/s) cost 350 Deutsche Mark, or about $250 (US).

+Fraunhofer l3dec was the first public software able to decode the MP3 format.

 Since the release in September 1995 of Fraunhofer WinPlay3, the first real-time MP3 software player, people were able to store and play back MP3 files on PCs.
+WinPlay3 fit on a single 3.5" floppy.
 For full playback quality (stereo) one would have needed to meet the minimum requirements of a 486DX4/100 processor.

 By the end of 1997 l3enc stopped being developed in favour of its successor MP3enc.
 Development of MP3enc stopped in late 1998 to favour development of a parallel branch FhG had been developing for some time, called Fastenc.
 None of these programs are still marketed.
-An mp3 Surround encoder and mp3HD codec and Software Tools are now promoted on the Fraunhofer MP3 website.